The Ultimate Police Laptops Buying Guide

 To guarantee the best possible fit when selecting a police laptop, consider the following key areas of functionality:

 - Performance and Response-Enabling features

 Police officers are a largely mobile workforce.
 Not only that, they may be traveling at high levels of speed while making split-second decisions.
 The last thing they need is a device that will impede a process or increase risk.
 Convenient, safe placement, ease of use and accessibility are absolute necessities.

 - Swivel screen.
-Depending upon the circumstances, a swivel display could be required either in the office or the car.
-This feature is especially helpful when information must be viewed by individuals both on the driver and passenger sides of the car.
-Swivel mounting could also serve the purpose.
+Depending on the circumstances, a swivel display could be required either in the office or the car.
+This feature is especially helpful when information must be viewed by those on both the driver and passenger sides of the car.
+Swivel mounting would also serve the purpose.

 - Weight.
 Because officers frequently collect data when standing outside an automobile, weight is an important factor in selecting a device.
 A lightweight convertible tablet PC may be an option, while tablets may be the best choice for officers issuing electronic citations.

 - Ergonomic features.
-Law enforcement personnel do not always work from cars.
-They standing for long periods of time while using a laptop.
+Law enforcement personnel do not always work from cars and some stand for long periods of time while using a laptop.
 Look for features such as a shoulder strap with some elasticity and dome support for the palm of the hand.

 - Safety and convenience.
-For those officers who carry their devices versus mounting them in vehicles, built-in or detachable handles are helpful.
+For those officers who carry their devices versus mounting them in vehicles, built-in or detachable handles are useful.